liangzai90/hpx/docs/sphinx/quickstart.rst

       ... examples.quickstart.hello_world_distributed
       ... hello_world_distributed

-   It is also possible to build all quickstart examples using ``make examples.quickstart``.
+   It is also possible to build, for instance, all quickstart examples using ``make examples.quickstart``.

 Hello, World!